evanwill/refine-with-grel/content/controls/2-conditional.md

 The arguments can be string values or complete expressions providing flexibility to create complex outputs.

-{% include alert.html text="Keep in mind that most of these outputs can be achieved by using faceting/filtering and applying different transformations to the subsets.
+{% include alert.html text="Keep in mind that many of these outputs can be achieved by using faceting/filtering and applying different transformations to the subsets.
 Take a pragmatic approach to how difficult the expression is to write vs using facets.
-However, having the operation represented as a conditional expression may help make your processing more reuseable." color="secondary" %}
+However, having the operation represented as a conditional expression may help make your processing more reuseable." color="info" %}

 ## Example Flowchart